Vaginal atrophy doesn’t have to affect every aspect of your patients’ lives

 Blissel® is an ultra low dose estriol vaginal gel containing 50 micrograms per dose (1 gram) of estriol, indicated for treating the symptoms of vaginal atrophy due to oestrogen deficiency in postmenopausal women.8,9

-For postmenopausal vaginal atrophy, the treatment has been shown to be well-tolerated and effective.9 Blissel® gives your patients a rapid improvement in their symptoms from the first days of treatment.10
+Blissel® is an effective treatment for postmenopausal women with VVA (Vulvovaginal Atrophy).8,9 Blissel® gives your patients a rapid improvement in their symptoms from the first days of treatment.10

 Ultra low dose estriol vaginal gel8,9